 If you are trying to reprogram one of our boards with onboard RGB LEDs (WS2812-mini) you’ll need a library that can speak to those LEDs.

-The hardware side of programming your board is easy, we’ve included a USB to UART chip (CP2104) onboard, so all you need (apart from your computer and the board itself) is the USB cable that came in the box.
+The hardware side of programming your board is easy, you can either use an FTDI programming cable, or on some of our board we’ve included a USB to UART chip (CP2104), so all you need (apart from your computer and the board itself) is the USB cable that came in the box.
+You’ll need to check the board you received from us to see if we have included a CP2104 chip.

 - Write your code in the Arduino IDE and make sure it compiles